ucsb-cs190j-w18/ucsb-cs190j-w18.github.io/_info/syllabus.md

 # Mentoring in the context of CMPSC 8

-TODO: Richert review  this.

 CMPSC 8 is usually the first CS course that students take at UCSB.
 The mentors in CMPSC 8 will assist students with different levels of programming experience understand concepts that are foundational to CS and gain study habits and skills that will help them succeed in future CS courses.
 Mentors are central to creating a supportive learning environment and helping students engage with the material.

 The mentors will assist students during the CS 8 lab sections, while they work on their programming assignments, provide feedback on student code and homework, and review student work on exams.
 Mentors will also be involved with creating collaborative study guides and assisting with study sessions prior to exams.

-# Mentoring in the context of CMPSC 16
+# Mentoring in the context of CMPSC 16/24

 In CS 16 students are expected to solidify their foundations in programming by revisiting key programming constructs (functions, control structures - loops and conditionals etc) in the context of C++).
 By working in a compiled language, students also learn about basic computer organization, and the hardware software interface.
 By the end of the course, students are expected to be comfortable working in a unix environment and developing C-style programs in C++ (procedural rather than OO).
 Key new concepts include pointers, references and memory management in C++.
 Through practice, students should become more comfortable with debugging code independently, and using techniques to develop accurate programs.
 Finally, students will learn about git and intergrate it into their workflow.

+In CS 24, students learn about OOP, data structures (linked-lists, trees, stacks, queues, heaps) and the mathematical framework (Big O) to analyze the complexity of their algorithms.
+Other skills students need to develop are working with github (this may be completely new to some), debuggers (gdb) and Makefiles.

+As a CS16/24 mentor, your duties include:

+1. Preparing (very thoroughly) for each lab/assignement before your lab section
-As a CS16 mentor, you will spend most of your time interacting one-on-one with approximately 10 students in your mentor group in sections and open lab hours.
+2. Interacting one-on-one with students in section and open lab hours to assist with programming.
 Your role is to identify gaps in student understanding and help develop key faculties and techniques needed for programming.
-In your interactions you will strive to be supportive and non-judgemental.
-You will also track the progress of your students by writing biweekly reports and maintaining logs.
-These records will help you reflect and adjust your tutoring style to better suite your mentees.
+In your interactions you should strive to be supportive and non-judgemental.

-# Mentoring in the context of CMPSC 24

-TODO: Diba write this.
+3. Tracking the progress of approximately 10 students in your mentor group and setting up a time to meet with them on a regular basis
+4. Providing feedback on student code (for your mentees only)
+5. Writing biweekly reports to communicate overall progress to your mentees.
+You are highly encouraged maintain logs on each student which will help you create these reports.
+6. Reflect on your tutoring style and adjusting it to better suite your audience (your mentees).

 # Mentoring in the context of CMPSC 56